-Show OSD Alternates
+OSD Alternates options

-- Confidence is shown on the popup OSD, in the command history window, and in the large text box on the main VoxCommando window.
-Numbers close to 100 indicate that VC is very confident that it heard you correctly.
+- Confidence is shown on the popup OSD, in the command history panel, and in the large text box in the main VoxCommando window.
+Percentages close to 100 indicate that VC is very confident that it heard you correctly.

 - When the confidence for a command is lower than the "Required Confidence" for a spoken command, a ? icon will appear in the history tab and the command will be ignored.

 - When the confidence is higher than "Required Confidence", a megaphone icon will appear in the history tab and the command will be executed.

 - If checked, a small text window (OSD, or on-screen display) will open showing the command, whenever a command is recognized.

 Show OSD alternates

 - If checked, when you say a command a text window (OSD) will open showing possible alternate commands (if any) in a numbered list.
 To then execute an alternate, say the phrase "Option 2", or "Option 3" etc.

 - Note that, by default -- even if it recognizes possible alternates -- VC will automatically execute the most likely command (i.e. Option 1).
 You can disable this by checking the "don't execute if there are alternate commands" box (see below).

 - If you are using a program that takes over the screen in fullscreen mode (e.g., Windows Media Center, or XBMC when in "true fullscreen" mode), you will probably not be able to see the alternates OSD window.
 There are various solutions to this depending on which program you are interacting with.
 Please search the forum for more information.